-As we will see, a quantum dot also typically has so small a radius a, with correspondingly small electrical capacitance $C = 4\pi\varepsilon\varepsilon_0 a$ (where $\varepsilon\varepsilon_0$ is the dielectric constant of the medium in which the QD is immersed), that the electrical charging energy $U = Q^2/2C$ is "large".
-(In many situations, a "large" energy is one that exceeds the thermal excitation energy, $k_BT$ , for T = 300 K, basically room temperature.
-Here T is the absolute Kelvin temperature, and $k_B$ is Boltzmann's constant, $1.38 \times 10^{-23}$ J/K.) In this situation, a change in the charge Q on the QD by even one electron charge e, may effectively, by the "large" change in U, switch off the possibility of the QD being part of the path of flow for an external current.
+As we see, a QD also typically has so small a radius a, with correspondingly small electrical capacitance $C = 4\pi\varepsilon\varepsilon_0 a$ (where $\varepsilon\varepsilon_0$ is the dielectric constant of the medium in which the QD is immersed), that the electrical charging energy $U = Q^2/2C$ is "large."
+(In many situations, a "large" energy is one that exceeds the thermal excitation energy, $k{\rm B}T$, for $T=300\,{\rm K}$, basically room temperature.
+Here, T is the absolute Kelvin temperature and $k{\rm B}$ is the Boltzmann's constant, $1.38 \times 10^{-23} \,\mathrm{J \, K^{-1}}$.)
+In this situation, a change in the charge Q on the QD by even one electron charge e may effectively, by the "large" change in U, switch off the possibility of the QD being part of the path of flow for an external current.

-This is the basic idea of the "single electron transistor".
-The role of the quantum dot or QD in this application resembles the role of the grid in the vacuum triode, but only one extra electron change of charge on the "grid" turns the device off.
-To make a device of this sort work at room temperature requires that the QD be tiny, only a few nm in size.
+This is the basic idea of the "single electron transistor."
+The role of the OD in this application resembles the role of the grid in the vacuum triode, but only one extra electron change of charge on the "grid" turns the device off.
+To make a device of this sort work at room temperature requires that the QD be tiny, only a few nanometers in size.

-Plenty of room at the bottom
+Plenty of Room at the Bottom

-Think of reducing the scale of working devices and machines from 1mm to 1nm, six orders of magnitude!
-Over most of this scaling range, perhaps the first five orders of magnitude, down to 10 nm (100 Angstroms), the laws of classical Newtonian physics may well suffice to describe changes in behavior.
+Think of reducing the scale of working devices and machines from 1 mm to 1 nm, six orders of magnitude!
+Over most of this scaling range, perhaps the first five orders of magnitude, down to 10 nm (100 Å), the laws of classical Newtonian physics may well suffice to describe changes in behavior.
 This classical range of scaling is so large, and the changes in magnitudes of important physical properties, such as resonant frequencies, are so great, that completely different applications may appear.

-Scaling the xylophone
+Scaling the Xylophone

-The familiar xylophone produces musical sounds when its keys (a linear array of rectangular bars of dimensions $a \times b \times c$ , with progressively longer key lengths c producing lower audio frequencies) are struck by a mallet and go into transverse vibration perpendicular to the smallest, a, dimension.
+The familiar xylophone produces musical sounds when its keys (a linear array of rectangular bars of dimensions $a \times b \times c$, with progressively longer key lengths cproducing lower audio frequencies) are struck by a mallet and go into transverse vibration perpendicular to the smallest, a, dimension.
 The traditional "middle C" in music corresponds to 256 Hz.
-If the size scale of the xylophone key is reduced to the micrometer scale, as has recently been achieved, using the semiconductor technology, and the mallet is replaced by electromagnetic excitation, the same transverse mechanical oscillations occur, and are measured to approach the Gigahertz ( $10^9$ Hz) range [5]!
+If the size scale of the xylophone key is reduced to the micrometer scale, as has recently been achieved, using the semiconductor technology, and the mallet is replaced by electromagnetic excitation, the same transverse mechanical oscillations occur, and are measured to approach the gigahertz (10^9 Hz) range [5]!

-The measured frequencies of the micrometer scale xylophone keys are still accurately described by the laws of classical physics.
-(Actually the oscillators that have been successfully miniaturized, see Figure 1.1, differ slightly from xylophone keys, in that they are clamped at both ends, rather than being loosely suspended.
+The measured frequencies of the micrometer-scale xylophone keys are still accurately described by the laws of classical physics.
+(In fact, the oscillators that have been successfully miniaturized, see Figure 1.1, differ slightly from xylophone keys, in that they are clamped at both ends, rather than being loosely suspended.
 Very similar equations are known to apply in this case.)
-Oscillators whose frequencies approach the GHz range have completely different applications than those in the musical audio range!
+Oscillators whose frequencies approach the gigahertz range have completely different applications than those in the musical audio range!